lorforlinux/docs.beagleboard.io/boards/beaglev/fire/gateware/gateware-design-intro.rst

 ---------------------------
 The RISC-V Processors Subsystem also includes some gateware mostly dealing with exposing AMBA bus interfaces for the other gateware blocks to attach to.
-It also handles immutable aspects of the gateware related to how some PolarFire-SoC signals are used to connect to BeagleV-Fire boards peripherals such as the ADC and EEPROM.
+It also handles immutable aspects of the gateware related to how some PolarFire-SoC signals are used to connect BeagleV-Fire peripherals such as the ADC and EEPROM.
 As such the RISC-V Processors Subsystem gateware is not intended to be customized.